Site icon Outdoor Gearzine

 summary

-The North Face 's Shave Do Hiker Mid GORE-TEX looks like a lightweight trekking shoe.
-It is light in weight, so of course it is less fatigued than regular trekking shoes, but compared to the other four pairs, it has a stronger ankle protection and less freedom, making it a little difficult to run.
-However, the stability is very high and you can step in with peace of mind, so you can enjoy a lighter hike than usual.
-For those who are worried about shoes that are closer to the trail running, this is the perfect shoe for their first time.
+The North Face 's Shaved Hiker Mid GORE-TEX feels like a lightweight trekking shoe.
+It's light, so of course it's less tiring than regular trekking shoes, but compared to the other four pairs, it has stronger protection around the ankle and less freedom of movement, making it a little difficult to run in.
+However, it's very stable, allowing you to step in with confidence, so you'll be able to enjoy lighter hiking than usual.
+For those who are unsure about trail running shoes, this is a good first pair.

 End of mobile version